azer89/HelloVulkan/README.md

 <img width="850" alt="bindless_shadow_mapping_2" src="https://github.com/azer89/HelloVulkan/assets/790432/7111e3f7-51e2-47fa-9fad-a0a19b4a1f1b">

 Bindless textures is achieved by utilizing __Descriptor Indexing__.
 This enables the storage of all scene textures inside an unbounded array, which allows the texture descriptors to be bound once at the start of a frame.

-Additionally, the vertices of all 3D objects are stored inside a single buffer, which also bound in the beginning of the frame.
-This is known as vertex pulling.
+To push the "bindless" approach further, the rendering uses a feature called __buffer device address__.
+Instead of creating descriptors, these device addresses act as _pointers_ so that the shaders can directly access the required buffers.

 </br>
 </br>